popeindustries/dvlp/README.md

 (_Specifying a `stream.protocol = "socket.io"` will negotiate WebSocket responses using the Socket.io protocol_)

-An event's `name` is a custom, unique string used to identify the event for manual triggering (see below), but an event named `connect` has a special meaning and will be triggered automatically on initial connection.
+An event's `name` is a custom, unique string used to identify the event for manual triggering (see below).
+Adding the property `connect: true` will flag an event to be triggered automatically on initial connection.

 A sequence of events may also be described by nesting events under the `sequence` property: